shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Only one disc can be moved at a time
 - Larger disc cannot be placed on a smaller disc

-##### Koch Curves

-The Koch snowflake (also known as the Koch curve, Koch star, or Koch island) is a mathematical curve and one of the earliest fractal curves to have been described.
-The progression for the area of the snowflake converges to 8/5 times the area of the original triangle, while the progression for the snowflake’s perimeter diverges to infinity.
-Consequently, the snowflake has a finite area bounded by an infinitely long line.
-It's construction involves the following steps:

-- Draw an equilateral triangle.
-- Divide each side in three equal parts.
-- Draw an equilateral triangle on each middle part.
-Measure the length of the middle third to know the length of the sides of these new triangles.
-- Divide each outer side into thirds.
-You can see the 2nd generation of triangles covers a bit of the first.
-These three line segments shouldn’t be parted in three.
-- Draw an equilateral triangle on each middle part.
-We need to repeat these steps

-##### Hilbert Curves

-Hilbert curve is a type of space-filling curves that folds one dimensional axis into a two dimensional space, but still keeps the locality.

-##### Sierpinski Gaskets

-The Sierpinski gasket, also known as the Sierpinski triangle, is the intersection of all the sets in this sequence, that is, the set of points that remain after this construction is repeated infinitely often.
-The concept behind this is the fact that the filled triangle is filled by an empty equilateral triangle in the center in such a way that this triangular space is congruent to the three triangles being formed around it.

 ##### Selections